The most remote emergency room: Life and death in rural America

 "I think I almost had it," said the more experienced provider, after taking over and failing on the next attempt.
 They had been trying to intubate for 15 minutes.
 A nurse stepped away from the bedside and rubbed sweat from his head.
 "We're doing fine," DeJong said.
 "We just need to focus on technique."
 She held up a pencil and pretended it was a breathing tube to demonstrate.
 She tilted her neck to show the proper position of the patient's head.

-They began another attempt as she moved the camera around the hospital room, hovering over the patient's throat and zooming in on the oxygen levels, pushing the boundaries of technology and bumping up against its limitations.
-She wanted to reach into the screen.
-She wanted to be at the bedside.
-She wanted to be using her own hands to intubate, but instead she was 400 miles away, and for the moment all she could do was remain calm and reassuring as she pressed in closer to the monitor.
+They begin another attempt as she moves the camera around the hospital room, hovering over the patient's throat and zooming in on the oxygen levels, pushing the boundaries of technology and bumping up against its limitations.
+She wants to reach into the screen.
+She wants to be at the bedside.
+She wants to be using her own hands to intubate, but instead she is 400 miles away, and for the moment all she can do is remain calm and reassuring as she presses in closer to the monitor.

-"You're doing great," she said, as the tube began to slide into place.
+"You're doing great," she says, as the tube begins to slide into place.
 "You're giving the patient everything you can."